dtomic28/JurijVegaWebsite/README.md

-## NRS WEBSITE
+## Jurij Vega Website

 Greetings.
-This is a project for NRS.
-I have time till april.
-Doing a little bit day by day.
-Hopefully it goes well.
+This is a website that i made for my web development class in school.
+It is about a slovenian mathematic Jurij Vega.